Seteeri/Particle/README.md

 Future Extensions
 * Native web browser - build around Webkit like Next
-  * Allows for objects to be represented in 3D
-  * Web remains accessible through Wayland->Browser
 * Integrate EEVEE for rendering
 * Common Lisp to WebAssembly
   * WebAssembly describes an AST ;)